 In fact, Mendini rewrote those narratives through both his words and his work.
 As a young, radical designer, he flirted with Archizoom and Alchimia (the Proust armchair was part of an Alchimia exhibition in 1978).
 As a thinker, he took on the role of editor for magazines including Domus (he also co-founded Domus Academy).
 As a designer, he set the scene ablaze: his first chair was Lassù, which he unveiled in 1974 by setting fire to it in a field (this was long before Maarten Baas was even a twinkle in his mother’s eye).

-After establishing Atelier Mendini with his brother, Francesco, he became more prolific and established in the creation of architecture and production pieces.
+After founding Atelier Mendini with his brother, Francesco, he became more prolific and established in the creation of architecture and production pieces.
 He designed totemic buildings like the gold-laminate-clad tower of the Groninger Museum (a collaboration with Michele De Lucchi, Philippe Starck and Coop Himmelb(l)au) and the shimmering, conical Torre del Paradiso in Hiroshima.
 He designed stores for Swatch and Bisazza, while creating new products for their brands.
 His designs for Alessi alone will keep his sensibility alive for years to come.

 He did all this in the spirit of connecting design to art, and to our primordial and enduring need for meaning.
 In the October 1996 issue of Domus, speaking of what the new millennium promised, he wrote: